About:

 Available Works:

-Kesin started work on the series ‘City Limits’ while still working on ‘Konstrukt’.
-The imaginary architectural and constructional layers of ‘Konstrukt’ paved a path for a more figurative approach, in which the layers again start to carry more individual meaning.
-The theme revolves around cities in moments of crisis.
-Kesin’s process for ‘City Limits’ starts with research on the historical background and choosing photographs.
-Through alienation of these images and the use of additional layers and elements, the works aim to reach beyond the moments captured in the original photos, to issues of the present day.
+‘City Limits’ revolves around cities in moments of crisis.
+Through alienation of historical images and the use of additional layers and elements, the works aim to reach beyond the moments captured in the original photos, to issues of the present day.
+‘Konstrukt’ is a purely abstract extension, focussing on cities and city life.

 Available Works: